mbaasy/docs/client_api/apple_app_store.md

 # Client API - Uploading Apple App Store Receipts

-`POST` purchase receipts to the Mbaasy using this API.
+Notify Mbaasy of, and add metadata to iOS purchases and subscription receipts using this API.

 ## HTTP endpoint